blueyi/Download_bcz/README.md

 Then maybe you would like to run command line `Download.exe -d Total_tv.txt to download directly`

 # There are some advance feature maybe you need
-1. Pass a fixed url arrgument followed `-f` to revise your url, default fixed url is `http://baicizhan.qiniucdn.com`, eg:`Download.exe -f http://example.com/test file1.txt file2.txt`
+1.Pass a fixed url arrgument followed `-f` to revise your url, default fixed url is `http://baicizhan.qiniucdn.com`, eg:`Download.exe -f http://example.com/test file1.txt file2.txt`
-2. One word maybe have more than one resource, you can format your text file like this:
+2.One word maybe have more than one resource, you can format your text file like this:
 >sent_fm.txt

 ```